Ashtead: Industry and business

 Ashtead Potters Ltd was established in the village in 1923 by Sir Lawrence Weaver and Kathleen Purcell, Lady Weaver.
 The firm was based in the Victoria Works in West Hill (Note: Between 1912 and 1915, the Victoria Works was a workshop and sales depot for the Stanley Motor Carriage Company, an American manufacturer of steam cars.) and produced a wide range of products in a variety of styles.
 The clay was delivered by train to Ashtead station.
 The company ceased trading in 1935 after sales fell during the Great Depression.

 The construction company Longcross had its head office in Ashtead but entered administration in 2015.

 The Ashtead Group was founded in 1947 as Ashtead Plant and Tool Hire.
 It was first listed on the London Stock Exchange in 1986.
 The company operates internationally and serves customers in Canada, the United States and the United Kingdom.

 Transport

 Road

 The A24 single-carriageway road runs through the centre of the village.
 In October 1985, Ashtead was joined to the UK motorway system, when the M25 motorway was opened between Wisley and Reigate.

 Bus

 Route 408 (Epsom – Leatherhead – Cobham) and Route 479 (Epsom – Leatherhead – Guildford) are both operated by Falcon Buses.
+Route 32 (Crawley - Charlwood - Dorking - Leatherhead - Epsom) is operated by Metrobus.